bmlt-enabled/nacc-ios-RETIRED/README.md

 REQUIREMENTS
 ------------
 This is an iOS app, made for iPhones and iPads.
-It is only available via the Apple App Store, and requires iOS 9.0 or above.
+It is only available via the Apple App Store, and requires iOS 11.0 or above.

+The Watch component requires watchOS 5.0 or above.

 INSTALLATION
 ------------